HiDeoo/npm-install-block/README.md

 ## Features

-A [GitHub Block](https://blocks.githubnext.com) to embed the command to install npm packages using multiple package managers in Markdown files.
+A [GitHub Block](https://blocks.githubnext.com) to embed the command to install npm packages using multiple package managers in Markdown files based on the name from a `package.json` file.

 The following package managers are supported: